 The interim consolidated financial statements are measured using the currency of the primary economic environment in which the Group operates.
-The financial statements are presented in Philippine peso, which is also the Parent Company's functional currency.
+The financial information are presented in Philippine peso, which is also the Group's functional currency.
 All amounts are rounded to the nearest thousands, except par value, per share data, number of shares and when otherwise indicated.